rgitrepo/kubernetes-beginner-to-pro/docs/day2/etcd-topology-stacked-vs-external.md

 ### Ways to Determine Topology of ETCD
 1. ETCD pod is running on control plane.
-2. Api-serve server for etcd pointing to localhost or control plane for communication.
+3. Api-serve server for etcd pointing to localhost or control plane for communication.

-#### 1. Pod Running on Control Plane
+#### 1.1 Pod Running on Control Plane - looking at pods

    ```
    kubectl get pods -n kube-system